France

 France Drink Driving Penalties & Alcohol Limit

-• Driving suspension up to 3 years.
+• Driving ban up to 3 years possible

-• Possible vehicle immobilisation at the roadside.
+• Possible vehicle immobilisation or confiscation

 Source: Sécurité Routière, Code de la Route Articles L234-1, L234-2, R234-1